lightnomyus/GraksaG/README.md

 # GraksaG

-This Repo consist of my work at GUI Preparation for LAPAN Competition
+This Repo consist of my work on GUI Preparation for LAPAN Competition